+coordinator

+CREM

+contributor

+OSPESCA

+contributor

+THIS PAGE INTENTIONALLY LEFT BLANK

+THIS PAGE INTENTIONALLY LEFT BLANK

 Development of this Information Product and its contents, and/or the activities leading thereto, have benefited from the financial support of the UNDP/GEF Project: "Catalysing Implementation of the Strategic Action Programme (SAP) for the Sustainable Management of shared Living Marine Resources in the Caribbean and North Brazil Shelf Large Marine Ecosystems" (CLME+ Project, 2015-2020) and of the Caribbean Marine Atlas Project Phase 2 (CMA2) funded by the Flanders-UNESCO Science Trust Fund.

 The CLME+ Project is executed by the United Nations Office for Project Services (UNOPS) in close collaboration with a large number of global, regional and national-level partners.
 All are jointly referred to as the "CLME+ Project co-executing partners".
-CMA2 is being coordinated by the Marine and Coastal Institute (INVEMAR by its Spanish acronym) and executed by the International Oceanographic Data and Information Exchange (IODE) of the Intergovernmental Oceanographic Commission (IOC) of UNESCO in close collaboration with the CLME+ Project Coordination Unit.
-It can be noted that the IOC Sub-Commission for the Caribbean and Adjacent Regions (IOCARIBE) of UNESCO is one of the eight ICM members.
+CMA2 is a project of the International Oceanographic Data and Information Exchange (IODE) Programme of the Intergovernmental Oceanographic Commission of UNESCO, implemented by 13 countries in the IOCARIBE region and coordinated by the Marine and Coastal Institute of Colombia (INVEMAR by its Spanish acronym) and IOCARIBE Secretariat in Cartagena, Colombia in close collaboration with the CLME+ Project Coordination Unit.

 Disclaimer:

 The designations employed and the presentation of information in any format in this Information Product do not imply the expression of any opinion whatsoever on the part of the GEF, UNDP and/or any of the CLME+ Project co-executing partners concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 Unless expressly stated otherwise, the content, facts, findings, interpretations, conclusions, views and opinions expressed in this Information Product do not by themselves constitute an endorsement of the GEF, UNDP and/or any of the CLME+ Project co-executing partners of such content, facts, findings, interpretations, conclusions, views or opinions.
 The GEF, UNDP and/or any of the CLME+ Project co-executing partners do not warrant that the information contained in this Information Product is complete and correct and shall not be liable whatsoever for any damages incurred as a result of its use.

-CONTACT: CLME+ SAP ICM Secretariat UNDP/GEF CLME+ Project Coordination Unit info@clmeplus.org | www.clmeplus.org
+CONTACT: CLME+ SAP ICM Secretariat UNDP/GEF CLME+ Project Coordination Unit info@clmeplus.org | www.clmeplus.org CMA Project Coordination Instituto de Investigaciones Marinas y Costeras (INVEMAR) (Colombia) Paula Cristina Sierra Correa | paula.sierra@invemar.org.co